Overeating and Weight Gain: Why You May Be Struggling With Weight Loss

 Healthcare providers encourage everyone to eat healthy, monitor calorie intake, and get plenty of exercise.
 For individuals who struggle with overeating, this approach may not work as well.
 Instead, experts suggest a cognitive behavioral therapy approach to help control the brain’s response to food.
 A study in the International Journal of Obesity worked with 21 adolescents.
 These participants were shown pictures of food they had previously rated as desirable.
 Then, while connected to a brain scan, they were asked to use three specific strategies when looking at the food:

-• Think about the long-term negative consequence of eating the food
+• Think about the long-term negative consequences of eating the food

 • Consider the long-term benefit of not eating the food